Customer-Centric Culture: The Path to Lasting Success

 Employee Satisfaction and Retention

-While the focus of customer-centricity is on external stakeholders, its positive effects extend internally as well.
+While customer-centricity focuses on external stakeholders, its positive effects extend internally as well.
 Employees in organisations that prioritise customer satisfaction often find greater meaning and purpose in their work.
 Knowing that their efforts contribute to creating positive customer experiences can boost employee morale.
 Moreover, organisations that value their employees as much as their customers create a workplace culture that fosters loyalty and reduces turnover.
 This, in turn, contributes to organisational stability and the retention of institutional knowledge, further benefiting the customer experience.

 Best Practices for Becoming a Customer-Centric Company